1989 Audi Coupe Quattro

 1998 Audi Cabriolet 2.6E Auto - Final Edition

-Just bought.
-This 2.6 V6 model is coupled to a 4 speed automatic gearbox.
+This is the 2.6 V6 model, coupled to a 4 speed automatic gearbox.
 Which makes for very relaxed driving.
 This is the first convertible I've owned with a power hood.
-The hood is lined, making it much quieter at speed than any of my previous convertibles and it appears to be very watertight as well.
-So far, so good,
+The hood is lined, making it much quieter at speed than any of my previous convertibles.
+It's watertight and works well.